Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings.

 Within the meetings and travel industry, organizations and collaborative task forces are attempting to standardize best practices or even offer certifications so that we can meet safely again.
-Until those industry standards are more firmly established, however, hotel-company transparency — and public trust that the new protocols are being enforced — will have to suffice.
+Until those industry standards are more firmly established, hotel-company transparency — and public trust that the new protocols are being enforced — will have to suffice.

+cleanliness initiatives.
 Following the list you can read our summary of

 what some of the biggest players — and earliest adopters — have